New course title: Planting and managing a woodland

 - Promote biodiversity

-Managing a woodland is a rare privilege not open to many, but the planting of a new wood is a more realistic option and has a far larger impact on habitat and carbon capture.
+Managing a woodland is a rare privilege not open to many, but the planting of a new wood is a more realistic option for those with access to land and has a far larger impact on habitat and carbon capture.
 Many people think of time in terms of weeks; foresters think in decades.

 What to expect